QafooLabs/QafooLabsNoFrameworkBundle/README.md

 - Convert Exceptions from Domain/Library Types to Framework Types
 - JMS Serializer as Templating Engine

-## Requirements:

-SensioFrameworkExtraBundle at least version 3.0

 ## Installation

-1. Add bundle to your application kernel:
+Add bundle to your application kernel:

 ```php
 $bundles = array(